davidyakobovitch/data_science_resources/01_git_resources.md

 # hist = log --pretty=format:'%h %ad | %s%d [%an]' --graph --date=short
-git hist master --all # Show all commit history git hist --all # Show all history, even when a hard reset is performed, as all history is preserved
+git hist master --all # Show all commit history git hist --all # Show all history, even when a hard reset is performed, as all history is preserved git hist --stat # Shows changes per each file as well
 # Note: HEAD is the currently checked out commit.
 ```